 - Talk to your financial professional about how you can get and/or stay on track.

-Benchmarks are based on a target multiple at retirement age and a savingstrajectory over time consistent with that target and the savings rate needed to achieve it.
+Benchmarks are based on a target multiple at retirement age and a savings trajectory over time consistent with that target and the savings rate needed to achieve it.
 Household income grows at 5% until age 45 and 3% (the assumed inflation rate) thereafter.
 Investment returns before retirement are 7% before taxes, and savings grow tax-deferred.
 The person retires at age 65 and begins withdrawing 4% of assets (a rate intended to support steady inflation-adjusted spending over a 30-year retirement).
 Savings benchmark ranges are based on individuals or couples with current household income approximately between $75,000 and $250,000.
 Target multiples at retirement reflect estimated spending needs in retirement (including a 5% reduction from preretirement levels); Social Security benefits (using the SSA.gov Quick Calculator, assuming claiming at full retirement ages, and the Social Security Administration’s assumed earnings history pattern); state taxes (4% of income, excluding Social Security benefits); and federal taxes.
 We assume the household starts saving 6% at age 25 and increases the savings rate by 1% annually until reaching the necessary savings rate.
-Benchmark ranges reflect the higher amounts calculated using federal tax rates as of January 1, 2020, or the tax rates as scheduled to revert to pre-2018 levels after 2025.
-Inflation adjustments to brackets effective in 2021 do not significantly affect the analysis and, therefore, are not reflected.
+Benchmark ranges reflect the higher amounts calculated using federal tax rates as of January 1, 2022, or the tax rates as scheduled to revert to pre-2018 levels after 2025.

 All investments involve risk, including possible loss of principal.